 days.
 The J&J/Janssen vaccine requires only one single dose.

 Q: What happens if I receive the first dose but not the second one of Pfizer or Moderna?
 A: According to the vaccine manufacturers, it’s important to follow up with the second dose or you will only receive a fraction of the protection

 you need.
 The effectiveness of the vaccine is dependent on a two-dose strategy.

 Q: Can I get one dose of the Pfizer vaccine and a second dose of the Moderna vaccine?
 A: No. The two vaccines are not interchangeable.
 You must get two doses of the same vaccine.

-Q: How are the Pfizer and Moderna vaccines different?
-A: The two companies have taken different approaches to immunity development.
-Both vaccines have been shown to be over 90% effective.
+Q: How are the Pfizer, Moderna, and J&J/Janssen vaccines different?
+A: The three companies have taken different approaches to immunity development.
+Both Pfizer and Moderna vaccines have been shown to be over 90% effective.